Rob Kelly

 3) The ATS’s Logo is Nearly as Prominent as Your Brand

 Do you see how Ideal Industries’ logo is barely more noticeable then the logo of the ATS provider iCIMS.
-You don’t want your candidates to be confused in any way about the page they are on.
+You don’t want to confuse your candidates in any way about the page they are on.
 They shouldn’t care about iCIMS – they should care about you!

 So make sure that your logo is prominent and ask your ATS to make their logo secondary (ideally theirs should be much smaller).